Patient Privacy

 4. Limiting collection of personal information: We will limit the collection of personal information to that which is necessary for the authorized purposes identified.
 Information will be collected by fair and lawful means.

-5. Limiting use, disclosure, and retention of personal information: Personal information will not be used or disclosed for purposes other than those for which it was collected.
-Personal information will be retained only as long as necessary to fulfil those purposes.
+5. Limiting use, disclosure and retention of personal information: Unless the individual consents otherwise or it is required by law, personal information can only be used or disclosed for the purposes for which it was collected.
+Personal information will be retained only as long as necessary to serve those purposes.

 6. Accuracy of personal information: Personal information will be as accurate, complete and up-to-date as is necessary for the purposes for which it is to be used.